 Some seniors (and other people as well) tend to avoid seeing the doctor as much as possible.
-Many people are afraid to disrupt their life and go to the hospital.
-While rest and fluids might be enough for a regular cold, there are some more serious symptoms that require you to find help.
-We want to offer you a number of different signs that will tell you that you should visit the hospital.
+Many people are simply afraid to disrupt their life and actually visit the doctor’s office.
+While rest and fluids might be enough for a regular cold, there are some more serious symptoms that require you to get additional help.
+Below is a list of four signs that may be telling you it’s time to see a doctor:

 Sign #1 – Skin Changes

-Because their outer layer of skin is thinner and more susceptible to breakage, seniors are more at risk of skin infections.
+Because the outer layer of skin is thinner and more susceptible to breakage as we age, seniors are more at risk of skin infections.
 If it becomes infected and goes untreated, even a tiny cut could become a severe drug-resistant infection.
 While a small cut is not something to worry about, discoloration or puss are definite indications that you want to take immediate action.

 Sign #2 – Chest Pain